grammyjs/website/site/docs/guide/getting-started.md

 cd my-bot
 ```

-Next step we should initialise our project.
+Next step you should initialise your project.

 ```sh
 # Run bun init to scaffold a new project.
 bun init
 ```

-After running the command, the script will prompt us to select our project name and entry point.
+After running the command, the script will prompt you to select project name and entry point.

 ```ansi{3-4,12}
 bun init helps you get started with a minimal project and tries to guess sensible defaults.
 Press ^C anytime to quit